dasavisha/CriticalFindings_Extract/README.md

 To run the code:

-Step 1: Install all the required packages using the .txt file:
+Step 1: Install all the required packages using the .txt file.
-        -- pip install -r /path/to/requirements.txt
 Alternatively, you can also install the packages in a virtual environment with a YML file.

+        pip install -r /path/to/requirements.txt
-          -- conda env create -f environment_critfind.yml
+        conda env create -f environment_critfind.yml

 Step 2: To get the Critical and Incidental Findings, change the run_model.sh file accordingly